Unbewohnte/id3ed/README.md

 Right now it`s capable of reading and writing ID3v1 and ID3v1.1 tags.

-ID3v2.x support is still in making.
+ID3v2.x support is still in making, but it can read header and v.3~v.4 frames

 ---